decentraland/old-documentation/_posts/development-guide/2018-02-9-movement-and-animation.md

 ## Follow a path

-A `Path2` or `Path3` object stores a series of vectors that describe a path.
+A `Path3` object stores a series of vectors that describe a path.
 You can have an entity loop over the list of vectors, performing a lerp movement between each.

 ```ts
 const point1 = new Vector3(1, 1, 1)